wi-r-es/luxehorizon/README.md

 `docker-compose up --build`

-## To restart the build the database has to be cleared, to do so
+## To restart the build and clear the database
 `docker-compose down -v`